 Melanocytic naevi (moles)

 Melanocytic naevi are pigmented moles.
 The word ‘melanocytic’ means that they are made up of the cells (melanocytes) which produce the dark pigment (melanin) that gives the skin its colour.
 Melanocytes clustered together form naevi.
-This type of moles vary in colour in different skin tones and they are easier to see on pink skins.
+These types of moles vary in colour in different skin tones and they are easier to see on pink skins.